ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/meiosis-and-mitosis/meiosis_video_notes.md

 - During telophase I, more of the cytoplasm, organelles, etc. head into one of the cells; same with telophase II.
   - Forms 1 *egg* (with more nutrients and organelles to make the new embryo) and 3 polar bodies (esentially useless).

-## Khan Academy Fertalization Terms
+## Khan Academy Fertilization Terms
 *Access [here](https://www.khanacademy.org/science/ap-biology/heredity/meiosis-and-genetic-diversity/v/fertilization-haploid-diploid-gamete-zygote-homologous){:target="_blank"}*
 - When the sperm and the egg cell fuse, this is *fertilization*.
   - Produces a cell that differentiates into all the cells of our body.